Parity of ranks of Jacobians of curves: Pseudo Brauer relations and regulator constants

 \subsection{Alternative description of regulator constants}

-The following reinterpretation of regulator constants is based on the exposition, in the case of Brauer relations, given in \cite[Section 3]{bartel}.
+The following reinterpretation of regulator constants is based on expositions, in the case of Brauer relations, given in \cite[\S 3]{bartel} and \cite[Lemma 3.2]{dokchitser_dokchitser_2009}.
 We begin with some notation.

-\begin{notation} Let $M$ be a $\mathbb{Z}[G]$-module (below we will take $M=\mathcal{V}$ to be a self-dual $\L[G]$-representation, but it will be useful in later sections to set up the relevant notation for arbitrary $M$).
+\begin{notation} Let $M$ be a $\mathbb{Z}[G]$-module (below we will take $M=\mathcal{V}$ to be a self-dual $\L[G]$-representation, but this greater generality will be useful in later sections).
 For each subgroup $H$ of $G$ we have an isomorphism